 Apply the configuration changes.

-As viewed in Figure 3, use your Director name, address, and the rescue Client/Console password created earlier in this quick guide, in order verify the restore options.
+As shown in Figure 5, use your name, address, and the password for the “rescue-fd” Client/Console created earlier in this quick guide to configure the restoration options.

-For more information about how to change original disk partitioning during the restore process, read the referenced whitepaper.
+For more information on changing the original disk partitioning during the restoration process, read the reference whitepaper.

 Reference

-Bare Metal Recovery for Windows – Bacula Enterprise Edition. http://baculasystems.com
+Linux Bare Metal Recovery – Bacula Enterprise Edition. http://baculasystems.com